melnyk-mikhailo/hexlet-git/README.md

-#add this file in the home
+try #add this file in the home